They Call It Stormy Weather: How Artists See the Weather and the Seasons

 Some of the works in this educational exhibition use weather to directly represent a mood or state.
 Others convey more subtly the reflection of human experience in natural forces, while some reflect the spiritual meaning that weather holds for many artists.
 The 15 photographic reproductions were selected from the permanent collections at the Virginia Museum of Fine Arts.
 A variety of artists are represented including Japanese woodblock artist Hiroshige, Vincent Van Gogh, and contemporary American photographer Joel Sternfeld.
 While this exhibition is SOL-based and perfect for K – 12 students, anyone interested in the changing effects of weather or art history will find the diversity of works fascinating.

 This exhibition is one of a variety of exhibitions organized by the Virginia Museum of Fine Arts for statewide travel and is supported by the Paul Mellon Fund.
 For additional information on VMFA and its statewide resources, phone 804.204.2681.

 Code Number: GA-106

 Framed Size: 16" x 20"

 Running Feet: 19.5'

 Boxed Weight: 60 lbs.

 To supplement the exhibition, we recommend the following related resources available through the Statewide Program.
-For more information or to schedule a speaker, workshop or media resource, call 804.204.2681or email email@example.com.
+For more information or to schedule a speaker, workshop, or media resource, phone 804.204.2681or email email@example.com.

 Curator's Talk with Jeffrey W. Allison